RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mover_BuildDeNovoBackboneMover_type.md

 "DenovoArchitect pairings Tags": Any of the [[DenovoArchitects|BuildDeNovoBackboneMover]]

-Subtag RemodelLoopMoverPoseFolder:   Folds residues in a pose using RemodelLoopMover
+Subtag **RemodelLoopMoverPoseFolder**:   Folds residues in a pose using RemodelLoopMover

 -   **scorefxn**: XRW TO DO